Optinux/dev-theme-for-chrome/README.md

 3.)
 Enable developer options and click on "load unpacked"

 4.)
-Now just select the folder you extraced your files to and load the extension
+Now just select the folder you extracted your files to and load the extension

+*Keep in mind that chrome automatically loads the extension from wherever you initially loaded it from, which means that you can't delete the folder from where you extracted it to*